EndPointCorp/end-point-blog/2015/02/18/testing-your-chef-repo-pull-requests.html.md

 1. Boot display nodes with the newly created ISO
 1. Run final integration tests on the stack

-Elapsed time—between 40 and 50 minutes.
+Elapsed time—​between 40 and 50 minutes.